Skip to main content

 • Provide garden leadership team with DUG’s Leadership Manual

-• Invitation to annual The DUG Symposium, Garden Leader Trainings, Continuing Education classes and the end-of-season Harvest Happy Hour
+• Invitation to annual DUG Symposium, Garden Leader Trainings, Continuing Education classes and the end-of-season Harvest Happy Hour

 Garden Administration

-• Assistance with conflict resolution should irreconcilable gardener conflicts arise.
+• Assistance with conflict resolution should irreconcilable gardener conflicts arise

 Full Access to DUG Network Benefits, Events, and Resources